taruncse/DesignPatternsExperiment/README.md

    Example: Animal is a super class, and if we want to add a fly() method in it, then we should be careful.
    Because some animal can fly (like Bird) and some can't (like Dog)

+   If we create some hebaviour like  a) Not flying  b) flying with wings  c) flying super fast.
+   Then it will be helpful in future, if you want a sub class then it will be able to choose a behavior from any of the behaviours.
+   You can be able to dynamically create whole new different types of flying types Animal